mkoehnenlmu/mlops_project_23/reports/README.md

 ### Question 22

-> **Did you manage to deploy your model, either in locally or cloud?
+> **Did you manage to deploy your model, either locally or cloud?
 If not, describe why.
 If yes, describe how and**
 > **preferably how you invoke your deployed service?**
 >
 > Answer length: 100-200 words.